zhangyilang/MetaMirrorDescent/README.md

 sh env_setup.sh
 ```

+To prepare the datasets, follow the instructions of [Torchmeta](https://github.com/tristandeleu/pytorch-meta).

 Default experimental setups can be found in `main.py`.
 To carry out the numerical test, use the commands

 ```shell